 In July 2016, Grazzini-Rucki was found guilty on six counts of deprivation of parental rights for her involvement in the disappearance of her daughters.

-Dede (Deidre) Evavold was found guilty in September 2016 on six felony counts of deprivation of parental rights related to her involvement in the disappearance the girls.
+Dede (Deidre) Evavold was found guilty in September 2016 on six felony counts of deprivation of parental rights related to her involvement in the disappearance of the girls.

 Evavold is a close friend and confidant of Sandra Grazzini-Rucki, the mother of the Rucki sisters, who she met during Grazzini-Rucki’s divorce with David Rucki.